-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 RUSSIA 82, NIGERIA 77

-At Wuhan, Russia rallied in the final minutes to hold off upset-minded Nigeria and get what may be a key win in Group B.
+At Wuhan, Russia rallied in the final minutes to hold off Nigeria and get what may be a key win in Group B.

 Mikhail Kulagin led the Russians with 16 points.
 Nigeria had six players in double figures, led by 18 from Josh Okogie.
 His 3-pointer midway through the fourth quarter put Nigeria up 71-63, but the Russians ended the game on a 19-6 run.